gaps-closure/hal/daemon/README.md

 CONFIG-FILE: path to HAL configuration file (e.g., test/sample.cfg)
 ```

+## HAL Configuration file
+The HAL configuration files have two main sections:
+- the halmap routing rules, where each rule specifies a unidirectional link with a *from_* and *to_*
+field with the HAL Interface ID and the packet's tag value.
+- the device configuration specifies the addresses, communication modes and device paths
+for each HAL interface.
+The [test directory](../test/) has examples of configuration files (with a .cfg) extension.

 ## Notes
 If there are multiple HAL daemon instances on a node, then they must use different interfaces.